Stories From Around The World You May Have Missed This Year

 toggle caption

-On the 16th of every month, supporters of Daphne Caruana Galizia mark the day of her murder with a vigil across from the courthouse in Valletta.
+On the 16th of every month, supporters of Daphne Caruana Galizia mark the day she was killed in a car bombing with a vigil across from the courthouse in Valletta.

 Joanna Kakissis for NPR